gabrielrowan/booknook_library/README.md

 ### What is it?

 Booknook shows the relationships between books, authors and books in a series.
-It shows other books which are part of the same series and is able to link between books and their authors (and vice versa).
+It shows books which are part of the same series and provides the ability to search by book or author.

 The name 'booknook' comes from the idea of having a corner ('nook') of the internet focused on books relating to books (in particular, fantasy fiction).